zuppler/terraform-hcloud-kubernetes/README.md

 **Firewall Protection:** This module uses [Hetzner Cloud Firewalls](https://docs.hetzner.com/cloud/firewalls/) to manage external access to nodes.
 For internal pod-to-pod communication, support for Kubernetes Network Policies is provided through [Cilium CNI](https://docs.cilium.io/en/stable/network/kubernetes/policy/).

-**Encryption in Transit:** In this module, all pod network traffic is encrypted by default using [WireGuard via Cilium CNI](https://cilium.io/use-cases/transparent-encryption/).
+**Encryption in Transit:** In this module, all pod network traffic is encrypted by default using [WireGuard (Default) or IPSec via Cilium CNI](https://cilium.io/use-cases/transparent-encryption/).
 It includes automatic key rotation and efficient in-kernel encryption, covering all traffic types.

 **Encryption at Rest:** In this module, the [STATE](https://www.talos.dev/latest/learn-more/architecture/#file-system-partitions) and [EPHEMERAL](https://www.talos.dev/latest/learn-more/architecture/#file-system-partitions) partitions are encrypted by default with [Talos Disk Encryption](https://www.talos.dev/latest/talos-guides/configuration/disk-encryption/) using LUKS2.
 Each node is secured with individual encryption keys derived from its unique `nodeID`.